simplicitesoftware/docs/content/CTG_50_docs/CTG_40_integration/CTG_30_librairies/LSN_10_ajax-api/ajax-api.md

 Introduction
 ------------

-The Javascript files to include to use the Simplicit&eacute;&reg Ajax API are:
+The JavaScript files to include to use the Simplicit&eacute;&reg Ajax API are:

 - `scripts/ajax/appsession.js` (required) for application level services
 - `scripts/ajax/grant.js` (required) for grant data manipulation (as of version 4.0)